z-institute/Web3-Demo/README.md

 ## Contribution

 Welcome any pull request if you want to improve this piece of code!
+Also feel free to star this project if you find it handy. 🧚🏻🌟